datacraft360degree-page/New/README.md

   <script>

-// NEW FUNCTION: Call this when opening the booking modal for editing function applyBookingEditRules(bookingStatus) {
-    // List of field IDs based on your HTML structure const guestName = document.getElementById('cust-name');
-    const agentInfo = document.getElementById('cust-agent');
-    const roomBtn = document.getElementById('room-dropdown-btn');
-    const checkInDate = document.getElementById('cust-checkin-date');
-    const checkInTime = document.getElementById('cust-checkin-time');
-    const checkOutDate = document.getElementById('cust-checkout-date');
-    const checkOutTime = document.getElementById('cust-checkout-time');
-    const extCheckOutBox = document.getElementById('cust-has-extended-checkout');
-    const extCheckOutDate = document.getElementById('cust-ext-checkout-date');
-    const extCheckOutTime = document.getElementById('cust-ext-checkout-time');

-    // 1.
-Reset all fields to be fully editable by default (for New Bookings or Upcoming) const allFields = [guestName, agentInfo, roomBtn, checkInDate, checkInTime, checkOutDate, checkOutTime, extCheckOutBox, extCheckOutDate, extCheckOutTime];
-    allFields.forEach(el => {
-        if (el) {
-            el.disabled = false;
-            el.classList.remove('bg-slate-200/60', 'cursor-not-allowed', 'opacity-60');
-        }
-    });

-    // 2.
-Apply Rules for LIVE or CLOSED Bookings if (bookingStatus === 'Live' || bookingStatus === 'Closed') {
-        // Common fields locked for BOTH Live and Closed const commonLockedFields = [guestName, agentInfo, roomBtn, checkInDate, checkInTime, checkOutDate, checkOutTime];

-        commonLockedFields.forEach(el => {
-            if (el) {
-                el.disabled = true;
-                el.classList.add('bg-slate-200/60', 'cursor-not-allowed', 'opacity-60');
-            }
-        });
-    }

-    // 3.
-Apply Extra Rules & Popup for CLOSED Bookings if (bookingStatus === 'Closed') {
-        // Extended checkout fields locked ONLY for Closed const closedLockedFields = [extCheckOutBox, extCheckOutDate, extCheckOutTime];

-        closedLockedFields.forEach(el => {
-            if (el) {
-                el.disabled = true;
-                el.classList.add('bg-slate-200/60', 'cursor-not-allowed', 'opacity-60');
-            }
-        });

-        // Trigger the mandatory warning popup
-        alert("You are about to edit the closed booking details so please be careful with data");
-    }
-}

-// Locate your existing edit function, for example: function editBooking(bookingId) {
-    // ... your existing code that fetches the booking data ...
-    // ... your existing code that populates the modal inputs ...

-    // ADD THIS LINE HERE:
-    // Determine the status of the booking (e.g., 'Live', 'Closed', or 'Upcoming')
-    // Replace 'currentBooking.status' with the actual variable you use for the status. applyBookingEditRules(currentBooking.status);

-    // ... your existing code that shows the modal ...
-}

 // Function to check and display the birthday animation on August 20th function checkBirthdayTrigger() {
       const now = new Date();